-Here are the answers with discussion for this special May Day Weekend Quiz.
+Here are the answers with discussion for this Weekend’s Quiz.
 The information provided should help you work out why you missed a question or three!
 If you haven’t already done the Quiz from yesterday then have a go at it before you read the answers.
 I hope this helps you develop an understanding of Modern Monetary Theory (MMT) and its application to macroeconomic thinking.
 Comments as usual welcome, especially if I have made an error.

 Welcome to The Weekend Quiz.
 The quiz tests whether you have been paying attention or not to the blog posts that I post.
 See how you go with the following questions.
 Your results are only known to you and no records are retained.